 Culture, luxury, quality.
-International buyers look for the Italy that they want at BIT2021
+International buyers look for the Italy

 MILAN - This year the world has changed.
 The world of tourism, too: new schedules and a different time-to-market.
 But Italy always stays top of mind in the wishes of tourists the world over.
 BitMilano is working for a 2021 edition which, with its new dates at fieramilanocity from 9-11 May, will further enhance this “Italy effect” by presenting an innovative programme, in line with new traveller demands.

 But what do these new demands consist of?
 What new trends are being thrown up in light of the “new normal”?
 First of all, a new experiential concept of luxury that looks at the rediscovery of tucked away little alcoves, villages, and a search for accommodation such as boutique hotels and charming locations, not even hotels, necessarily.

 “We work with nearly all the Italian regions and we hope to find villas and apartments with a swimming pool”, affirms Massimiliano Mostardi from Villa Rent Italy (UK).
 “We would like to explore the Tyrrhenian Coast and the islands as new destinations.
 It’s still too early to make any predictions, but we are sure that the type of structure that we deal with will be increasingly attractive”.

 A tailor-made luxury, in short, which in the future will require an even closer collaboration between Italian operators and international buyers.
 “We are an operator specialising in personalised luxury experiences, exclusively in Italy ”, adds Juana Barbera Diago from Bambivva Travel (Spain).
 “To ensure the very high quality of the product we offer, we personally inspect all the locations we propose and we want to be able to do it again as soon as possible to enrich our programme with new proposals.
 In fact, I would like the current selection to lead to a growth in proposals in the luxury sector”.